Bitdoze Logo

 Document Processing Configuration

-Customize Stirling PDF’s behavior through environment variables and configuration files:
+Customize Stirling PDF through environment variables:

-• File Size Limits: Configure maximum upload sizes based on your server capacity
+• File Size Limits: Configure maximum upload sizes

 • Security Settings: Enable authentication, rate limiting, and access controls

-• UI Customization: Brand the interface with custom logos and descriptions
+• UI Customization: Customize logos and descriptions

-• Feature Toggles: Enable or disable specific functionality based on your needs
+• Feature Toggles: Enable or disable specific functionality

 • Performance Tuning: Adjust memory allocation and processing parameters